This topic describes how to use the Kubernetes command-line client kubectl to connect to a Kubernetes cluster from a local computer.

-- Download the latest kubectl client from the Kubernetes version page.
+- Download the latest kubectl client from the Kubernetes version description page.

-For more information, see Install and set kubectl.
+For more information, see Install and configure kubectl.

 - Configure the cluster credentials.

 You can view the cluster credentials on the cluster information page.